jsdclxvi/Reforestation/README.md

-## What's brown and sticky?
-A stick.
+## What are the strongest days of the week?
+Saturday and Sunday...the rest are weekdays.